giannisvassiliou/LFS-2024/README.md

 </li>
 <br>
 <b> We have stored in data folder result-examples for the 3 datasets we used (DBPedia, YAGO, WikiData) </b>
-<br> These files can be used directly from the LFS EVALUTATOR
+<br> These files can be used directly from the LFS EVALUATOR

 <br> <br>
 ## LFS Evaluator